-The David R. Cheriton School of Computer Science brings together over 80 faculty, 40 staff and 2000 students at the undergraduate and graduate levels.
+The David R. Cheriton School of Computer Science brings together more than 80 faculty, 40 staff and 3,000 students at the undergraduate and graduate levels.
 The School has its origin in the Department of Applied Analysis and Computer Science, founded in 1967, and has grown to become the largest academic computer science research centre in Canada, ranking 10th in North America and 24th in the world.

 About the Cheriton School of Computer Science